-Mean sediment accumulation (g m-2d-1) during the study period was an order of magnitude higher in sediment traps than on SedPods at all sites (Figure 5).
-Sediment accumulation on SedPiods was higher in the more quiescent parts of the bay near the stream outlet (site 2A), on the quiescent northern reef (site 1A-C), and near the outlet of the channel (site 2C), whereas almost no sediment accumulation was observed on SedPods over the more energetic southern reef (sites 2B, 3A, 3B, 3C) (Figure 5b).
-Although total accumulation was lower on SedPods compared to traps, they observed generally the same spatial pattern as the traps.
+Mean sediment accumulation (g m-2d-1) during the study period was an order of magnitude higher in sediment traps than on pods at all sites (Figure 5).
+Sediment accumulation on pods was higher in the more quiescent parts of the bay near the stream outlet (site 2A), on the quiescent northern reef (site 1A-C), and near the outlet of the channel (site 2C), whereas almost no sediment accumulation was observed on pods over the more energetic southern reef (sites 2B, 3A, 3B, 3C) (Figure 5b).
+Although total accumulation was lower on pods compared to traps, they had generally the same spatial pattern as the traps.
 The only exceptions were on the energetic southern reef flat, where accumulation rates in traps were much higher than corresponding sediment pods (sites 3A and 3B) due to greater wave-driven flow and more available benthic sediment compared to sites in the quiescent, deeper back pools and on the fore reef (site 2B, 2C, 3C).